nuragic/underscore-mixins/README.md

 *_.squeeze(object)*
 ----------
-(AKA extract/flatten) - Walk over the given Object and returns an Array with only its string values.
+(AKA extract/flatten) - Walks over the given Object and returns an Array with only its values.
+See the test for more details.

-**Problem:** Ahhw!
-I need to to filter a Backbone.Collection!
+**Example usage**

-**Solution:** You can easily implement a search method using _.squeeze + JS native String.search() like showed below.
+You can easily implement a search method for your Backbone.Collection using *_.squeeze* as showed below:

 ```js
 Backbone.Collection.extend({